GoogleContainerTools/jib-extensions/first-party/jib-quarkus-extension-gradle/README.md

 # Jib Quarkus Extension

-***Experiment***: may fail to work on complex projects.
+***Experimental***: may fail to work on complex projects.
 Does not cover "native" Quarkus packaging type.

 Enables containerizing a Quarkus app built with [Quarkus Gradle Plugin](https://plugins.gradle.org/plugin/io.quarkus).